jina-ai/langchain-serve/lcserve/apps/slackbot/README.md

-# Langchain Slack Bots on [Jina AI Cloud](https://cloud.jina.ai/)
+# LangChain Slack Bots on [Jina AI Cloud](https://cloud.jina.ai/)

-In addition to deploying scalable APIs for your LLM applications, `langchain-serve` can also be used to deploy conversational bots on Slack using langchain components.
+Complementing its capacity to deploy robust APIs for your LangChain applications, `langchain-serve` also brings your the ability to launching conversational bots on Slack using LangChain components.
 This is a step-by-step guide to build, deploy and distribute a Slack bot using `langchain-serve`.

 <table align="center">
   <tr>